 He teaches at undergraduate, postgraduate and doctoral levels in the areas of organisational behaviour, organisation theory and change, leadership, negotiation, decision-making, research methodology and philosophy of science.

 Our Certificate in Essential Leadership for New Consultants consists of five modules, reflecting the five most essential skills you will need as a new consultant.

-The modules - and dates for the September 2019 intake - are:
+The modules are - and course dates for 2020 - are: